Interjet/easyJetform/README.md

 ```

 ##### Validation error detection
-There are 2 ways to detect errors when they occured: <br>
+There are 2 ways to detect errors when they occurred: <br>
 <b>Class level event:</b> onError event will be triggered with an array of errors as a function argument
 ```js
 onError: function(errors){